searchspring/snap/README.md

 This section will provide an overview of how to get up and running with Snap

 ## Installation & Imports
-First, we'll start by installing all Snap dependancies
+First, we'll start by installing all Snap dependencies

 ```shell
 npm install --save @searchspring/snap-client-javascript @searchspring/snap-url-manager @searchspring/snap-event-manager @searchspring/snap-profiler @searchspring/snap-logger @searchspring/snap-toolbox @searchspring/snap-controller @searchspring/snap-store-mobx
 ```

-Then we'll import them in our main entrypoint `index.js`
+Then we'll import them in our main entry point `index.js`

 ```typescript
 import SnapClient from '@searchspring/snap-client-javascript';